Augmented Reality and Farm Safety

 2012 Version of Farm MAPPER

-This project is one of a suite of projects designed to apply QR tags to great advantage in rural and agricultural health and safety settings.
+This project is one of a suite of projects designed to to be a great advantage in rural and agricultural health and safety settings.
 Following this proof of concept project, using funding from other sources, we will explore the ability and willingness of farmers to list their larger equipment, and will develop a controlled trial which will compare the efficacy of two or three methods for recruiting farmer participation in farm map preparation and will improve on the tools developed by the pilot project.

 This video describes how Farm MAPPER works.

 To set up your farm, visit the farm MAPPER website http://www.nfmcfarmmapper.com/Account/LogOn.

 For more information about the Farm MAPPER project, please contact Kyle Koshalek at email@example.com or at 715-389-3786.